Do you want to create a project with us?

 Start of the climb to Pedenosso Alto – S.Antonio total 7 km (5 km on asphalt and then start of dirt road);

-At the top of the hill on the white road of Decauville, turn right towards the Fraele towers;
+Once you reach the top of the hill on the white road of Decauville, turn right towards the Fraele towers;

-At the Torri di Fraele at 1930 m (one of the most typical features of Valdidentro, on the route of the ancient Via Imperiale) you enter the spectacular valley of the same name;
+At the Torri di Fraele at 1930 m (one of the most typical features of the Valdidentro, on the route of the ancient Via Imperiale) you enter the spectacular valley of the same name;

 We skirt the first dam on the left side, cross the dividing wall and pass on the right side of the second dam, over 12 km mainly flat on a wide dirt road;

-Once you reach S.Giacomo, keeping to the right, you continue along an easy path towards Val Mora near the Swiss border (we are still on the trail of the ancient Via d'Alemagna, a historic and important commercial link between Valtellina and the nearby countries of northern Europe until 1487).
-Before crossing the border, you turn and continue towards Prà Grata to return to S.Giacomo.
+Once you reach S. Giacomo, keep right and continue along an easy path towards Val Mora near the Swiss border (we are still on the trail of the ancient Via d'Alemagna, a historic and important trade link between Valtellina and nearby northern European countries until 1487).
+Before crossing the border, turn and continue towards Prà Grata to return to S. Giacomo.

 Climb to Passo Alpisella 5 km on a dirt road with a compact surface;

-At Passo Alpisella 2350 m, descent towards the S.Giacomo dam; first stretch on a dirt road until the entrance to the spectacular path that passes near the sources of the Adda which leads to the bottom of the S.Giacomo valley;
+At the Alpisella Pass (2,350 m), descend towards the San Giacomo dam; the first section follows a dirt road until reaching the start of the spectacular trail that passes near the source of the Adda River and leads to the bottom of the San Giacomo valley.

 We skirt the S.Giacomo dam (right side) for 3 km, entirely flat, in the direction of Val Pettin, once again tackling the climb to Alpe Trela for 2 km;